nomed/gitlab-ce/doc/development/contributing/issue_workflow.md

 Assigning a team label makes sure issues get the attention of the appropriate people.

-The current team labels are:
+The team labels planned for deprecation are:

 - ~Configure
 - ~Create
 - ~Defend
 - ~Distribution
-- ~Documentation
 - ~Geo
 - ~Gitaly
 - ~Growth
 - ~Manage
 - ~Monitor
 - ~Plan
-- ~Quality
 - ~Release
 - ~Secure
-- ~UX
 - ~Verify

+The following team labels are **true** teams which will remain post deprecation.

+- ~Delivery
+- ~Documentation

 The descriptions on the [labels page][labels-page] explain what falls under the responsibility of each team.